OISF/suricata/doc/userguide/rule-management/suricata-update.rst

 Controlling which rules are used
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default suricata-update will merge all rules into a single file
+By default ``suricata-update`` will merge all rules into a single file
 "/var/lib/suricata/rules/suricata.rules".

-To enable rules that are disabled by default, use '/etc/suricata/enable.conf'
+To enable rules that are disabled by default, use `/etc/suricata/enable.conf`

 ::

-    2019401                   # enable this sid
+    2019401                   # enable signature with this sid
     group:emerging-icmp.rules # enable this rulefile
     re:trojan                 # enable all rules with this string

-Similarly, to disable rules use /etc/suricata/disable.conf:
+Similarly, to disable rules use `/etc/suricata/disable.conf`:

 ::

-    2019401                   # enable this sid
+    2019401                   # disable signature with this sid
     group:emerging-info.rules # disable this rulefile
     re:heartbleed             # disable all rules with this string